mcarazzoc/mcarazzoc/README.md

 👋 Hi there!
 My name is Maurício and I'm an Electrical Engineer based in Brazil.
-I graduated from UFSM with a focus on power systems and electromagnetism.
+I graduated at UFSM focusing on Power Electronics and electrical machine control.

 Currently, I work in the R&D department at WEG Equipamentos Eletricos S/A, where I collaborate on product line development and perform simulations using Ansys Maxwell. 📚📝